-- 1) Behavioral & Infraction data, is collected by each school site in the district and recorded in PowerSchool.
+- a.
+Due to the Pandemic, we did not have any infractions as the year was spent on remote learning.
+Once we are back to in-person learning, behavioral & infraction data will be collected by each school site in the district and recorded in PowerSchool.
 The district reviews the data, looks at where we are heavy on incidences, how many of each incidence, number of students, which school site, number of suspensions and what supports we need to put into place and providing Tier interventions, reaching out to parents and discussing how we can help.
-Then interventions and a plan is developed. - 2) School Site Principals develop their School Safety Plans with their Safety Committees.
-Each school needs to be in compliance with the plan, drills and ensuring the safety of all students and staff. - 3) COVID-19 Guidelines: Developed by school site staff and Administration.
+Then interventions and a plan is developed.
+School Site Principals develop their School Safety Plans with their Safety Committees.
+Each school needs to be in compliance with the plan, drills and ensuring the safety of all students and staff. - b.
+COVID-19 Guidelines: Developed by school site staff and Administration.
 Guidance was received from the NMPED, the CDC (Center for Disease Control and State Health Department.
+The district developed a Safety Plan and Guidelines as well as each school site had to develop their own plans. - c.
+School sites presented their plans to the BPS School Board for approval.